Monumento

 The station serves as a terminal and transfer point for several bus and jeepney routes serving the cities of Manila, Caloocan, Malabon, Navotas, and Valenzuela via Rizal Avenue Extension, Samson Road, and MacArthur Highway.
 Major provincial bus companies also have their own terminals right outside the station like Victory Liner, First North Luzon Transit, and RJ Express.

-It is directly linked to SM City Grand Central, which replaced the former Ever Gotesco Grand Central that burned down.
+The station is directly linked to SM City Grand Central, which replaced the former Ever Gotesco Grand Central that burned down.
 The station's east gate and platform are directly connected to the LRT Caloocan Mall.

 Baclaran